RealDior/gate_sensor/README.md

 I have set the coordinates at the last 3 lines on the LSIA gate lines.

-**If you are planning on configuring the script, you are not allowed to republish the script without original credit to the original creator (dior.💎), as stated in the LICENCE.
+**If you are planning on configuring the script, you are not allowed to republish the script without original credit to the original creator (dior.💎), as stated in the LICENSE.
 You are allowed to configure the script for personal use.